Research Blog

 Low vitamin B6 is associated with microcytic anemia, peripheral neuropathy, seborrheic dermatitis, glossitis, dental decay, depression, confusion, convulsions, EEG abnormalities, elevated homocysteine, and compromised immunity.
 Deficiency may be due to poor intake, alcohol intake, autoimmune disease, compromised renal function, genetic factors, and use of certain medications including isoniazid, cycloserine, valproic acid, phenytoin, carbamazepine, hydralazine, and theophylline (Abosamak 2022).

-Low B6 levels may also be associated with low serum ALT (Ramati 2015), low serum AST (Pagana 2021), normocytic anemia, protein-energy malnutrition, obesity, bariatric surgery, malabsorption, hepatic dysfunction, pruritic rash, stomatitis, cheilitis, glossitis, altered mental status, abnormal tryptophan metabolism, preeclampsia, eclampsia (Brown 2022), hypertension (Houston 2010), pregnancy, lactation, (Morris 2008), immune dysregulation, excess Th2 immune response, allergy, stroke, high-risk atherosclerosis, thrombosis (Stach 2021), inflammation, diabetes, CVD, cancer, celiac disease, IBD, rheumatoid arthritis, decreased transaminase activity, and hypophosphatemic rickets with elevated alkaline phosphatase (Ueland 2015).
+Low B6 levels may also be associated with diabetes, diabetic complications (Mascolo 2020), low serum ALT (Ramati 2015), low serum AST (Pagana 2021), normocytic anemia, protein-energy malnutrition, obesity, bariatric surgery, malabsorption, hepatic dysfunction, pruritic rash, stomatitis, cheilitis, glossitis, irritability, altered mental status, abnormal tryptophan metabolism, preeclampsia, eclampsia (Brown 2022), hypertension (Houston 2010), pregnancy, lactation (Morris 2008), immune dysregulation, excess Th2 immune response, allergy, stroke, high-risk atherosclerosis, thrombosis (Stach 2021), inflammation, diabetes, CVD, cancer, celiac disease, IBD, rheumatoid arthritis, decreased transaminase activity, and hypophosphatemic rickets with elevated alkaline phosphatase (Ueland 2015).

-High vitamin B6 is associated with excess supplementation (1,000 mg/day), testicular atrophy, decreased sperm motility, sensory neuropathy, extremity pain, ataxia, loss of balance (Abosamak 2022), hypophosphatasia and low serum alkaline phosphatase (Ueland 2015).
+High vitamin B6 is associated with testicular atrophy, decreased sperm motility, sensory neuropathy, extremity pain, ataxia, loss of balance (Abosamak 2022), hypophosphatasia, and low serum alkaline phosphatase (Ueland 2015).
 Signs of toxicity may include nausea, heartburn, skin eruptions, photosensitivity, decreased coordination, and decreased sensations of touch, vibration, and temperature.
-Excess B6 can interfere with seizure medicines and levodopa (Brown 2022).
+Intake above 250 mg/day may induce toxicity symptoms.
+Excess B6 can also interfere with seizure medicines and levodopa (Brown 2022).

 Overview

 Inactive B6 is converted to its bioactive coenzyme form pyridoxal 5-phosphate (PLP or P5P) in the intestine and liver.
-PLP functions as a cofactor in the metabolism of amino acids, proteins, carbohydrates, and lipids.
+PLP is a cofactor in metabolizing amino acids, proteins, carbohydrates, and lipids.
 It also participates in neurotransmitter synthesis, gluconeogenesis, and glycogenolysis.
 Pyridoxine may be used therapeutically in mushroom poisoning, ethylene glycol toxicity, and other toxic exposures (Abosamak 2022).
 Plasma PLP is the most commonly evaluated biomarker of B6 status (Ueland 2015, Morris 2018).

-Low levels of plasma PLP have been observed in inflammatory conditions even when dietary intake of B6 is adequate and no obvious cause of low PLP or catabolism is present.
-Researchers suggest that PLP may be shunted to areas of inflammation in order to support immune function (Paul 2013, Ueland 2017, Sakakeeny 2012).
+Low levels of plasma PLP have been observed in inflammatory conditions even when dietary intake of B6 is adequate, and no apparent cause of low PLP or catabolism is present.
+Researchers suggest that PLP may be shunted to areas of inflammation to support immune function (Paul 2013, Ueland 2017, Sakakeeny 2012).

-Review of NHANES data found that PLP was significantly lower in women of childbearing age and those who took oral contraceptives, with levels falling below 4.9 ng/mL (20 nmol/L).
-Low plasma PLP also persisted with a B6 intake of 2-2.9 mg/day in all subgroups studied, and remained low despite an intake of 3-4.9 mg/day in the elderly, in smokers, in non-Hispanic blacks, and former oral contraceptive users.
-The higher intake helped maintain plasma PLP in most groups and protected from hyperhomocysteinemia.
+A review of NHANES data found that PLP was significantly lower in women of childbearing age and those who took oral contraceptives, with levels falling below 4.9 ng/mL (20 nmol/L).
+Low plasma PLP also persisted with a B6 intake of 2-2.9 mg/day in all subgroups studied and remained low despite an intake of 3-4.9 mg/day in the elderly, smokers, non-Hispanic blacks, and former oral contraceptive users.
+The higher intake helped maintain plasma PLP in most groups and protected against hyperhomocysteinemia.
 A plasma PLP of 4.9 ng/mL (20 nmol/L) and above was associated with a significant reduction in plasma homocysteine.
 Ironically, the RDA for vitamin B6 is 2 mg per day or less and likely inadequate for many individuals (Morris 2008).

-Active B6 also participates in the regulation of blood pressure and blood clotting, antioxidant activity, protection from oxidative stress, decreased formation of advanced glycation end products (Stach 2021), and synthesis of the inhibitory neurotransmitter gamma-aminobutyric acid (GABA).
+Active B6 also participates in regulating blood pressure and blood clotting, antioxidant activity, protection from oxidative stress, decreased formation of advanced glycation end products (Stach 2021), and synthesis of the inhibitory neurotransmitter gamma-aminobutyric acid (GABA).
 Inborn errors of metabolism that interfere with vitamin B6 activation are associated with seizures that respond to B6 supplementation.
 Inactivation of PLP can also contribute to acquired epilepsy (Wilson 2019).

 New call-to-action